Hamatti/Hamatti/README.md

 [prism-extension-ptcgo](https://github.com/Hamatti/prism-extension-ptcgo) is an extension to syntax highlight library Prism.js that provides syntax highlighting for Pokemon deck lists.

 [proxymon](https://github.com/Hamatti/proxymon) is a bit outdated tool for printing proxies based on PTCGO deck lists.

-_work in progress_: I'm building an online multiplayer cube draft tool for Pokemon TCG players as well.
-It's still very early stages so the code is not yet open source.

 ### Board Game related projects